2025 World Space Vision &

 • Collaborate with peers and focus in real-space challenges.

-• Present solutions to the judges and other teams.
+• Present solutions to the judges, other teams, and industry leaders observing the competition.

 What to Expect